 Can I wear my own GoPro (or other camera) on the skydive?

 At Skydive Santa Barbara, we do not allow tandem students to wear their own GoPro or other camera during the skydive.
 This is for safety reasons, as all gear worn by instructors (including GoPro mounts and casing) are made specifically for skydive use with safety as the top priority.
 Also, the United States Parachute Association doesn’t allow any skydiver with under 200 jumps to exit an aircraft with a camera.

-If you’d like photos or video of your jump, let us know and we’ll be happy to provide you with all options available.
+If you’d like photos or video of your jump viewing Los Angeles and coastal California, let us know and we’ll be happy to provide you with all options available.

 How fast do I fall in freefall?

 On average, tandems fall at about 120mph when in freefall.

 Reservations aren’t required, but we do recommend reserving your spot to help secure your jump.
 At Skydive Santa Barbara we do accept walk-ins if there is space available, however anyone who makes a reservation does get priority over walk-ins.